800-996-4402 Schedule a Complimentary Consultation Contact us

 Habitat

-Wolf spiders may enter structures in search of prey.
-Although they are not inclined to be permanent residents in structures, they often stay once inside.
+Wolf spiders may enter buildings in search of prey.
+Although they don’t tend to tbe permanent residents in structures, once they get inside, they often stay.
 Indoors, wolf spiders tend to remain at or near floor level, especially along walls and under furniture.
 Outside, wolf spiders can be found under stones, landscape timbers, firewood, leaves and other debris.

 Prevention

 To get rid of wolf spiders, seal cracks on the outside of the home and use screens on doors and windows.
-Pest management professionals will often place glue traps where the wolf spiders have been seen in order to remove them from the home.
+To remove them, pest management professionals, such as RK Environmental, will often place glue traps in buildings where the wolf spiders have been seen.

 Get in touch